-The Board of Directors considers diversity, including gender and ethnicity, in the makeup of the Board when evaluating director candidates.
-Qualifications that it considers include the nature and breadth of business experience, professional certification, and education.
+The Board of Directors considers the nature and breadth of business experience, professional certification, and education in determining qualification as candidates.

 The following table is a matrix of director skills, qualifications and demographic backgrounds.
 The Nominating and Governance Committee regularly evaluates the skills, qualifications, and demographic backgrounds desirable for our Board to best advance our business strategies and serve the interests of all of our stakeholders.